 – – –

 What can you learn?
-That root cause analysis is essential for safety of your passengers and employees in the transportation business.
-If your company has responsibility for the safety of your customers, you had better throughly investigate safety errors and near-misses (close-calls).
+That root cause analysis is essential for the safety of your passengers and employees in the transportation business.
+If your company has responsibility for the safety of your customers, you had better thoroughly investigate safety errors and near-misses (close calls).

 To read the complete article, see: